feelpp/feelpp-book/GLOSSARY.md

 # integrate

-Free-function to define integral expressions entering the definition of integrals, linear and bilinear forms.
+Free-function to define integral expressions entering the definition of integrals, linear and bi-linear forms.